White and Black River Valley Railway: Batesville and Brinkley Railroad

 Gunn & Black incorporated the Batesville and Brinkley Railroad on December 1, 1881, under the laws of Arkansas, for the stated purpose of extending their line through Newport—which had connections with the St. Louis, Iron Mountain and Southern Railway—and then continuing along the White River to Batesville.
 The new company bought out the Cotton Plant Railroad on June 22, 1882, which by that time had built 9 miles of track toward the town of Cotton Plant.
-B&B completed construction to Cotton Plant and beyond, extending through towns such as Coats (later known as Wiville), Colona, Riverside, Tupelo, Auvergne, and Newport to Jacksonport, reaching the latter in November of 1886.
+B&B completed construction to Cotton Plant and beyond, extending through towns such as Coats (later known as Wiville), Colona, Riverside, Tupelo, Auvergne, and Newport to Jacksonport, reaching the latter in November 1886.
 This made the B&B main line between Brinkley and Jacksonport about 56 miles long.

 When the Texas and St. Louis Railway converted to standard gauge in 1886, the B&B concluded that it therefore needed to convert too, which it did two years later in 1888.